 How much time does your child spend in front of the screen?

 What are their favourite apps?

 FAMILY LINK can even lock the device at certain times of day or manage purchases.
-In short, it’s very interesting, but not available in Quebec at the moment.
-It will come.

 Finally, it’s helpful to remember that kids are supposed to be bored sometimes.
 Letting them use your phone while they wait for the adults to finish eating might seem like an easy and practical solution, but idle time may also help develop their creativity ;-)